compleatang/site/content/posts/2020/2020-04-09-a-re-introduction.md

 {{< tweet 1242954902541930499 >}}

 What stays on my mind these days in the quiet moments after my son and wife are in bed and before I fall asleep are the interplays between the rise of authoritarianism and the demise of resiliency.
-Please follow however you like to follow such things.
+Please follow however you like to follow such things (the options for doing so are on the [home page](/)).

 More tomorrow; because, after all, other than run a business and parent and home school what do I really have to do?

 {{< imagecredit >}}